The beginings of the cashless society is being trialed right around Australia under the guise of helping children and families.

 There can be little doubt that the answer to this is the provision of donations to the LNP.
 In effect, LNP members and supporters are obtaining benefits from government funds that are intended for the welfare of Australian citizens.
 Public money is being transferred to private individuals and corporations with deep connections with the LNP in exchange for no apparent benefit to the public and in exchange for donations to the LNP.
 Unfortunately, with this very weak democracy we have in Australia, there is no way to hold those involved in this scheme to account or to have any corruption investigated independently or prosecuted at a federal level.

-credit for this work goes to Michael Griffin ( Flinders Uni )
+All credit to Michael Griffin ( Flinders Uni ) for this excellent work on the unhealthy welfare card.

 As the editor of this page I will say that I am aware that Larry Anthony is not allowed to lobby on Indues behalf through his SAS Lobby firm.That being said we must understand that he is also a man who had company ties to what seems to be always limited tender agreements with government.
 No one else gets to tender for the services that indue supply.